Kruszyn/network-monitor/src/main/resources/static/vendors/Flot/API.md

 values must be numbers (even if specifying time series, see below for how to do this).
-This is a common problem because you might retrieve data from the database and serialize them directly to JSON without noticing the wrong type.
+This is a common problem because you might retrieve data from the database and serialize them directly to JSON without noticing the wrong level.
 If you're getting mysterious errors, double check that you're inputting numbers and not strings.

 If a null is specified as a point or if one of the coordinates is null